Types of Daycares

 Cost of Daycare

 Daily fees at a subsidized daycare start at $7.55 a day.
+At an unsubsidized daycare, the daily fees can range from $35 to $60.
 The Quebec Ministry of Finance has a tool that will calculate the daily cost of daycare after applying provincial and federal tax benefits and deductions.
 It takes into consideration the parents' income, and the fees at a subsidized or unsubsidized daycare: Daycare Cost Calculator.

 Childcare Tax Credits and Benefits